gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Remove-AIPScannerScannedFileType.md

 The operation was completed successfully
 ```

 This command removes the file name extension of .docx from the configured list of file types to be scanned for all data repositories that do not have their own file types list.
+Only the remaining file types in the list will be scanned.

 ### Example 2: Remove .docx, .txt, and .csv files from the list of file types to be excluded for a file share